-As many of the campus buildings and systems are reaching their fortieth birthday, we will have much to do to maintain, upgrade utilities, and/or replace these buildings and utility systems.
-Moreover, as the campus grows and changes, we will need to renovate spaces to accommodate that growth and change.
+As many of the campus buildings and systems age, we will have much to do to maintain, upgrade utilities, and/or replace these buildings and utility systems.
 These issues present quite a challenge when resources are so limited.
 Nevertheless, we must address these issues in a structured and timely way if we are to resolve them.

 - Consult with the users to determine their needs

 - Implement standard practice of study and design prior to construction

 - Determine realistic schedules and funding

 - Keep stakeholders and the campus community informed

 The process, outlined below, will apply to all campus spaces.